 You cannot contract these viruses by spending time near a roost, if flying-foxes fly overhead, or if they feed or roost in your garden.

 If you find a sick, injured or orphaned flying fox

 If you find a sick, injured or orphaned flying fox, do not attempt to help it yourself.
-Contact RSPCA (1300 ANIMAL) or the Department of Environment and Heritage Protection (1300 130 372).
+Contact RSPCA (1300 ANIMAL) or the Department of Environment and Science (1300 130 372).